geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 ##### **Geohot** [[00:31:44](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=1904)]
 But yeah, no, I think, I mean, this is only going to get easier.
-And it's not going to interfere with...
+And it's not going to interfere with..
 I think the core of your PR is the concept of the graph renderer that produces the JavaScript, and that interface should be quite stable.

 ##### **Hooved** [[00:32:02](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=1922)]
 Yeah, no, I feel pretty satisfied overall with the way I'm capturing the graph.